-- Maidstone HC: The club has a long lease on its pitch, with the site owned by the council.
-There is a lack of capacity at the peak time on Saturdays and consequently the club wishes to build a second pitch immediately adjacent to its clubhouse to the north of Armstrong Road on South Park.
+- Maidstone HC: The club has 265 members and has 25-year lease on its pitch (which has 14 years to run), with the site owned by the council.
+There is a lack of capacity at the peak time at weekends and consequently the club wishes to build a second pitch immediately adjacent to its clubhouse to the north of Armstrong Road on South Park.
 This will require support from the council as land owner and planning authority.
 The club is aware that the carpet on its current pitch is coming to the end of its design life and will need replacing in the next two seasons.
 The club is already making financial provision to achieve this.
-The club currently has 265 members. - Marden Russets HC: The club has relocated to a two-pitch complex on Maidstone Road in Marden at the start of the 2017/18 season, although the current clubhouse will continue to be used until the new one opens in 2018.
+Part of the wear on the pitch surface is attributable to informal use of the pitch for football by young people and the club has even provided access points in the perimeter fence to allow entry without damage to the surrounds.
+There are significant community benefits from this use, although there are also cost implications for the club.
+England Hockey's Facilities Relationship Manager for Kent has suggested that dialogue with Maidstone Borough Council would be beneficial, to establish whether through positive intervention a better user relationship with the informal footballers could be arranged, to preserve the pitch surface and to prolong its usable life. - Marden Russets HC: The club currently has 453 members and has relocated to a two-pitch complex on Maidstone Road in Marden at the start of the 2017/18 season, although the current clubhouse will continue to be used until the new one opens in 2018.
 The new facilities were funded by sale of the current ground for housing.
-It will own the freehold of the site through the Marden Cricket and Hockey Club.
-The club currently has 453 members. - Sutton Valence HC: The club has no security of tenure on the Sutton Valence School sites but has a long-standing arrangement to hire facilities from the school.
+It will own the freehold of the site through the Marden Cricket and Hockey Club. - Sutton Valence HC: The club currently has 140 members and has no security of tenure on the Sutton Valence School sites but has a long-standing arrangement to hire facilities from the school.
 The club is content with the quality of maintenance of the playing surfaces but has had problems with some floodlights being out of action.
-The club currently has 140 members.